yxuansu/SimCTG/README.md

    farming is by hand-cropping, which consists of cutting a hole in the ground and using a saw
 '''
 ```
+More details on how to pre-train SimCTG on large-scale corpus can be found [[here]](https://github.com/yxuansu/SimCTG/tree/main/pretraining).

 Here, we show how to reproduce the result in Table 3 of our paper.